Is your Manufacturing Workflow Competitive?

 When you are planning the future of your manufacturing operations, you cannot simply go with anyone.

-For the third time, the Additive Minds consulting unit of EOS has been named ‘TOP CONSULTANT’ among Germany’s best SMB consultants.
+For the fourth time, the Additive Minds consulting unit of EOS has been named ‘TOP CONSULTANT’ among Germany’s best SMB consultants.

 Rapid 3D is one of only four external companies, trained by the core Additive Minds team in Krailling, Germany.
 As such, we have the full resources and support of the Additive Minds Krailing team, to implement this consulting process in Africa.